 The host is the admin of his/her server and is in full control.
 He/she can promote trusted players to help run the room.
 A gold crown is placed next to the host’s name.

 When you’re the host, all buttons on the top menu will be available.
-Click the 3rd button from the left (the options icon).
+Click on OPTIONS.
 You will get a drop down showing Options, Grid, Hands and Turns.
 Options is the one where you set the different permissions for the rest of your users.

-Promoted Players can do most of the things that the Host can do except for a few exceptions:
+Promoted Players can do most of the things that the Host can do with a few exceptions:

 – They cannot mute, kick or ban players or do anything associated with the names menu on the top right other than change their own color and team.